HuzaifaRizwan1231/RestaurantMenuApp/README.md

 ## Feedback

 We'd love to hear your feedback!
-Share your thoughts by [huzaifa.rizwan1231@gmail.com].
+Share your thoughts [huzaifa.rizwan1231@gmail.com].